TarikHuber/react-redux-material-starter-kit/README.md

+# Deprecated!!!

+Please go to the new verson writen from scratch [React Most Wanted](https://github.com/TarikHuber/react-most-wanted).

 # react-redux-material-starter-kit

 This starter kit is designet to give a high start up base for react projects.
 It uses Redux as the state container.
 It provides the most common features that you need for the run on a new application, like: navigation and routing, internationalisation, theme design and configuration, responsive design etc...
 The style is focused on [Google's Material Design](https://www.google.com/design/spec/material-design/introduction.html).